double-flower/double-flower.github.io/_pages/cv.md

 Education
 ======
-* B.S. in College of Mathematics, Taiyuan University of Technology, 2017
+* B.S. in College of Mathematics, Taiyuan University of Technology, July 2017
-* Ph.D in School of Computer Science & Technology, Beijing Institute of Technology, 2023 (expected)
+* Ph.D in School of Computer Science & Technology, Beijing Institute of Technology, June 2023

 Work experience
 ======